Skip to content Skip to footer navigation

 What is a NutriBullet and what can it do?

-A NutriBullet is a single-serve blender most commonly used for smoothies, but it can also make dips, salad dressings, sauces and cocktails.
-The NutriBullet range has expanded in recent years to include high-performance blenders, which can tackle tasks like crushing ice and milling nuts.
+NutriBullet is synonymous with single-serve blenders, the kitchen appliance most commonly used to make smoothies as well as dips, salad dressings, sauces and cocktails.
+The NutriBullet range has expanded in recent years to include high-performance blenders (and even juicers and cooking appliances), which can tackle tasks like crushing ice and milling nuts.

 While traditional blenders have a large jug with a lid that sits on top of the base, single-serve NutriBullets have a cup which locks into the base to activate the blender.